hitchdev/examples/README.md

 $ ./key.sh clean all
 ```

-Note that it must be run in each project folder.
+Note that it must be run in each project folder you ran make in.

 # About the projects